jschomay/grid-escape-proto/crafty/README.md

 As of now, I have a simple, working game (very stripped features!).

 My plan is to move forward with Crafty.
-I'm going to fork this into a new repo and work from there from this point on.
+I might to fork this into a new repo and work from there from this point on.

 At some point, maybe on another project, I'd like to still look at Enchant and Easel.